michaelraba/michaelraba.github.io/_pages/about.md

 3. The turbulent data must be decompressed from a propriatary format and kept organized
 4. Once decompressed, the data must be interpolated along different spatial extents.
 5. Steps 2-4 is carried out with a python library, followed by c++, and IO must be avoided;
+6. This data represents vector components $(u_r,u_\theta,u_z,p)$ expressed in
+the pipe's cylindrical coordinates, along with pressure $p$.

+We would like to order all this data the most representative way possible, which is a C-struct:

 {% highlight cpp %}
 Py_Initialize();